Few-shot Class-incremental Learning for Classification and Object Detection: A Survey: Few-shot Class-incremental Classification

 \subsubsection{Pseudo Scenarios-based Methods}

-Contrasting backward-compatible methods such as data replay that tackle catastrophic forgetting, another prevalent FSCIL strategy is the construction of pseudo-incremental scenarios.
-These scenarios, acting as rehearsal mechanisms in the dynamic and ever-expanding FSCIL data stream, prepare models for actual incremental sessions, ensuring effective performance.
+Contrasting backward-compatible methods such as DR that tackle catastrophic forgetting, another prevalent FSCIL strategy is the construction of pseudo-incremental scenarios.
+These scenarios, acting as preview mechanisms in the dynamic and ever-expanding FSCIL data stream, prepare models for actual incremental sessions, ensuring effective performance.
 These methods primarily fall into two categories: pseudo-class and pseudo-session construction.

 \textbf{Pseudo Class-based Methods:} Pseudo-class construction methods aim to generate synthetic classes and their corresponding samples to facilitate FSCIL models preparing for the real incremental classes.
 Most current studies employ base sessions to develop these pseudo-classes, training the models using pseudo-data and the original data.
 This strategy promotes forward compatibility in the FSCIL models.
 As shown in Fig.~\ref{Fig8}(c), this approach is the forward-compatible FSCIL framework proposed by \emph{Zhou et al.}~\cite{zhou2022forward}.
-The crux of this framework lies in constraining the real samples during training, enabling them to render their respective categories more compact in the embedding space and reserve some spaces for the constructed virtual categories.
-In particular, this method promotes the intra-class compactness of the real data and forces the masked features based on the real data to be closed to a pseudo-class.
-Simultaneously, the framework employs similar techniques to constrain virtual features constructed from a mixture of multiple class features.
-It ensures the compactness of real categories while reserving some feature space for incremental classes.
+The crux of this framework lay in constraining the real samples during training, enabling them to render their respective categories more compact in the embedding space and reserve some spaces for the constructed virtual categories.
+In particular, this method promoted the intra-class compactness of the real data and forced the masked features based on the real data to be closed to a pseudo-class.
+Simultaneously, the framework employed similar techniques to constrain virtual features constructed from a mixture of multiple class features.
+It ensured the compactness of real categories while reserving some feature space for incremental classes.
 Similarly, \emph{Peng et al.}~\cite{peng2022few} generated pseudo-classes by merging two distinct classes from the base session and augmenting the data using techniques such as random cropping, horizontal flipping, and color jittering in the ALICE framework.
 It used angular penalty loss commonly used in face recognition for feature extractor training based on the joint set of pseudo and real data.
 The core idea also involved promoting intra-class compactness and reserving feature space for incremental classes.